alvianpratama00/portfolio/aboutme.md

 - Teached the basics of Ms. Office (Word, Excel, PowerPoint), basics statistics (correlation test, normalization test, regression test) using R Language, basics of MYSQL (Create, Insert, Modify) using Laragon, and basics of PHP Native (PHP, HTML, and CSS)

-- Participated in creating a test for the mid-test exam_
+- Participated in creating a test for the mid-test exam <br />

 ### Web Developer
 #### PT.
 Dinamika Makmur Sentosa | October 2021-April 2022